ProOracleSQL/space/readme.md

 Pro Oracle SQL Development Source Code
 ======================================

-See the examples/ directory for the source code used in Pro Oracle SQL Development (https://www.apress.com/9781484245163).
+See the examples directory for the source code used in Pro Oracle SQL Development (https://www.apress.com/9781484245163).

 For example, to count the number of launches per category: